rishabgupta94/slack-ticket-bot/issues.md

 ## Changes

-- type safe JIRA response
+- type safe JIRA response and error
+- Reporter ID is hard-coded
 - Retry Gemini Summary upto 3 times, if not a valid JSON response
-- Reporter ID is hard-coded
 - Convert the markdown to atlassian document format before creating a ticket in JIRA
 - Get Jira Issue IDs programatically from the commented out fn in jira.ts
   - will have to get the email from slack for the user who mentioned the bot and search it in JIRA